| The Florida Legislature

 accessories for such products, in which the sale of other products or

+services is merely incidental.
 "Designated smoking guest rooms at public lodging establishments" means

 the sleeping rooms and directly associated private areas, such as